RivkaDon/NewMessageApp/README.md

 # How to run our code:

 Start by cloning our project.
-Then make sure you use npm install.
+Then make sure you use npm install command.
-Next in the cmd run our code by running npm start command.
+Next, in cmd run our code by running npm start command in the cloned project path.
 Enjoy:)

 # Getting Started with Create React App